brunotot/tsvdec/README.md

 ### Repository architecture

-The `tdv-core` package is the backbone, providing core validation logic that's framework-agnostic.
+The `@tsvdec/core` package is the backbone, providing core validation logic that's framework-agnostic.
 Features include:

 - A decorator factory for easy integration with TypeScript
 - Metadata management for dynamic behavior
 - Localization support
 - Built-in validators like `Email`, `Required`, etc.

-The core package serves as the foundation for implementation libraries like `tdv-react`, with future extensions planned for Angular, Vue, and Svelte.
+The core package serves as the foundation for implementation libraries like `@tsvdec/react`, with future extensions planned for Angular, Vue, and Svelte.
 This modular design ensures that the core logic remains framework-agnostic, allowing for easy adaptability.

 [comment]: # "### Comparison against similar solutions"
 [comment]: #